Seeking Zephyr Alternatives? Discover the TOP 10 Best Test Management Tools in 2024

 Tricentis Tosca focuses on streamlined, model-driven test automation.
 It helps users with no coding knowledge build an automated test suite.
 Tricentis integrates with the most popular Agile and DevOps tools, like for example Jira.
 It uses advanced ML technologies to enable smarter testing.

 The drawback is that tracking tests within Tricentis becomes difficult when an organization also uses numerous frameworks and dependencies.
-In this case, the tool requires significant manual effort and performance issues may appear.
+In this case, the tool requires significant manual effort from QA teams and performance issues may appear.

 Features:

-• End-to-end testing automation covering web applications, APIs, mobile apps, and custom code.
+- End-to-end test automation covering web applications, APIs, mobile apps, and custom code.

 Pricing: